ibm-cloud-docs/hybrid-hpc-cloud-pool/hybrid-hpc-cloud-pool.md

 #### Execution flow for file system-managed data movement
 {: #execution-flow-for-filesystem-managed-data-movement}

-{{site.data.keyword.IBM_notm}} Storage Scale provides a high-performance parallel files ystem to meet the needs of HPC workloads.
+{{site.data.keyword.IBM_notm}} Storage Scale provides a high-performance parallel file system to meet the needs of HPC workloads.
 Part of Storage Scale is a capability called Active File Management.
 Active File Management provides on-demand movement of applications that is transparent to the application using the file system.

 When a user attempts to access a file in the cloud that is physically located on-premises, the Active File Management capability seamlessly manages the transfer of the file to the in-cloud file system.
 The in-cloud file system can be configured in different ways depending on whether it is to be used as a read-only "cache" or as a read-write file system.
 Data changes made to the in-cloud copy of the file are seamlessly transferred back to the primary copy stored on-premises.